Eligibility for Healthcare Ethics Consulting Certification

 Meeting the qualifying hours for certification eligibility

-If you are considering applying for the HEC-C examination, it is recommended that you spend some time writing down all of the work that you do as an ethics consultant, including how much time on a weekly or monthly basis you spend doing it.
+If you are considering applying for the HEC-C examination, we recommend that you spend some time writing down all of the work that you do as an ethics consultant, including how much time on a weekly or monthly basis you spend doing it.

 400 hours broken down

-Consider someone who an exceptionally efficient consultant, and they may do a full-scale, all-stakeholders consult entailing the following tasks:
+Consider an HEC who is an exceptionally efficient ethics consultant, and this person performs a full-scale, all-stakeholders consult entailing the following tasks:

 - 30 minutes of consulting with other ethics colleagues or staff members about the request